Advice for victims of hate crime

-To report a hate incident or crime, call the hate crime hotline 03001234148 or go online www.hatecrimenetwork.org.uk, then click on Report It.
+To report a hate incident or crime, call the Victims First hotline 03001234148 or go online www.victims-first.org.uk.

 In the Vale we would encourage people to also report any inappropriate or offensive web content to the police and they will investigate further if there is a need to do so.
 Anyone can report such incidents to the police by calling 101.
 The Thames Valley Police website, the website for our local force, provides guidance on how hate crimes can be reported.